Friendshoring instead of globalization? Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

 China, USA, EU: How your company can successfully navigate a multipolar world – Image: Xpert.Digital

-Global supply chains at their limits: Why the global economy needs to be rethought
+Global supply chains at their limit: Why the global economy needs to be rethought

 ### Friendshoring instead of globalization?
-Why political friends are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our security of supply? ###
+Why political allies are becoming more important than cheap production ### AI and blockchain in logistics: Will these technologies save our supply security? ###

-From growth engine to risk: How geopolitical crises change the global economy forever
+From growth engine to risk: How geopolitical crises are forever changing the global economy

-The era of carefree globalization, in which companies optimized their supply chains almost exclusively based on cost and efficiency, is coming to an end.
+The era of unfettered globalization, in which companies optimized their supply chains almost exclusively for cost and efficiency, is drawing to a close.
 For over three decades, internationalization was considered an unstoppable engine of growth: new markets opened up, production sites were relocated to lower-cost regions, and global value chains seemed infinitely scalable.
-But this paradigm is now being fundamentally questioned.
+But this paradigm is now being fundamentally challenged.
 Geopolitical tensions, the experience of the pandemic, trade conflicts, and the increasing urgency of sustainability have exposed the fragility of these complex networks.
-The discussion no longer revolves solely around the opportunities, but above all around the risks of an interconnected world – for our security of supply, economic stability, and strategic independence.
+The discussion no longer revolves solely around the opportunities, but primarily around the risks of an interconnected world—for our security of supply, economic stability, and strategic independence.

-A key reason for this change is the transition to a multipolar world.
+A key reason for this shift is the transition to a multipolar world.
 But what exactly does that mean?
-A multipolar world describes a global order in which economic and political rules are no longer determined by just one or two superpowers (such as the USA and the Soviet Union, or later the Western world around the USA and the EU).
-Instead, there are now several influential centers of power operating simultaneously.
-Countries such as China, India, the ASEAN states, and emerging economic regions in Africa and the Middle East are actively shaping the global rules of the game.
+A multipolar world describes a global order in which no longer just one or two superpowers (like the US and the Soviet Union once did, or later the Western world around the US and the EU) determine the economic and political rules.
+Instead, there are now several influential power centers operating simultaneously.
+Countries like China, India, the ASEAN states, and emerging economic regions in Africa and the Middle East actively shape the global rules of the game.
 They contribute their own economic models, technological standards, and political interests.
 For internationally active companies, this means a significantly more fragmented and unpredictable landscape.
-A unified global market is being replaced by different economic blocs with different values and regulations.
+A unified global market is replaced by various economic blocs with differing values and regulations.

-In this new, complex environment, logistics is shifting from a mere service provider to a strategic center.
+In this new, complex environment, logistics is evolving from a mere service provider to a strategic center.
 It is the backbone of global trade and determines how resilient companies and entire economies are to shocks.
-When ports are blocked, containers become scarce, or trade routes become uncertain, it becomes clear that logistics is far more than transporting goods from A to B. It is a crucial factor for competitiveness, security, and prosperity.
-This article explores how internationalization is being reshaped in a multipolar world, the strategic adjustments companies are making, and why digital technologies such as AI and blockchain are essential for managing the supply chains of the future.
+When ports are blocked, containers become scarce, or trade routes become unsafe, it becomes clear that logistics is far more than simply transporting goods from point A to point B. It is a crucial factor for competitiveness, security, and prosperity.
+This article examines how internationalization is being reshaped in a multipolar world, what strategic adjustments companies are making, and why digital technologies such as AI and blockchain are indispensable for managing the supply chains of the future.

 Suitable for: